jnozzi/cocoadev.com/markdown/DisablingToolTips.md

-It is possible and often desirable to allow the user to globally disable display of all General/ToolTips in an application.� It requires swizzling a method of a private General/AppKit class, but this is implemented as a "safe hack" which won't break your app if Apple changes it someday.� It currently works on all Mac OS X versions thru 10.5 Leopard:
+It is possible and often desirable to allow the user to globally disable display of all ToolTips in an application.� It requires swizzling a method of a private AppKit class, but this is implemented as a "safe hack" which won't break your app if Apple changes it someday.� It currently works on all Mac OS X versions thru 10.5 Leopard:

-1.� Place an item in the app's Help menu named "View Tool Tips", and set its General/FirstResponder action to toggleToolTips:
+1.� Place an item in the app's Help menu named "View Tool Tips", and set its FirstResponder action to toggleToolTips:

 2.� In your app/delegate (or default responder), add these code snippets:

-- (General/IBAction)toggleToolTips:(id)sender;
+- (IBAction)toggleToolTips:(id)sender;

-#import "General/SKWToolTipManager.h"
+#import "SKWToolTipManager.h"

 - (void)toggleToolTips:(id)sender
 {
-� � General/[NSApp setToolTipsEnabled:!General/[NSApp toolTipsEnabled]];
+� � [NSApp setToolTipsEnabled:![NSApp toolTipsEnabled]];
 }

-- (BOOL)validateMenuItem:(id <General/NSMenuItem>)item
+- (BOOL)validateMenuItem:(id <NSMenuItem>)item
 {
 � � SEL action = [item action];
 �
 � � if (action == @selector(toggleToolTips:)) {
-� � � � [item setState:(General/[NSApp toolTipsEnabled] ?
-General/NSOnState : General/NSOffState)];
+� � � � [item setState:([NSApp toolTipsEnabled] ?
+NSOnState : NSOffState)];
-� � � � return General/[NSApp canDisableToolTips];
+� � � � return [NSApp canDisableToolTips];
 � � }

 � � // etc...